 Following the success of our day-trips to the D-Day Landing Beaches, since 2009 we have been offering this extended tour which gives you the opportunity to learn more about WW2 history.

-This will be a fully escorted bike trip from the moment you arrive at the port of Ouistreham, Caen (or agreed meeting point) and will be run at a moderate pace.
+The Tour starts & finishes at Caen – Ouistreham, is a fully guided bike trip from the moment you arrive at the port (or agreed meeting point) and will be run at a moderate pace.
 The routes have been extensively researched and as we use a tried & tested “drop-off” marker system with a tail-end rider there is no need for you to refer to road books or maps.

 We then continue on to Gold Beach at Arromanches, where impressive remains of the Mulberry B floating harbour can be seen.
 There is an informative museum in the town centre and also a 360º surround sound cinema on the outskirts of the town.